OpenOrbis/OpenOrbis-PS4-Toolchain/README.md

 export OO_PS4_TOOLCHAIN=[directory of installation]
 ```

+If you don't wish to restart your shell, remember to `source` your updated profile for it to take effect.

 This is needed so the build scripts and the converter tool know where to look for certain files.
 It is also recommended you add the root SDK directory + `/bin` to your path variable.

 ### Windows Installer
 For Windows, a Nullsoft scriptable installer is provided, which will automate the process of extracting the toolchain files and setting the `OO_PS4_TOOLCHAIN` environment variable.

 ### Linux
-For Linux, after installing the required dependencies and setting up the environment variable as noted above, you'll also want to run the `setup-toolchain.sh` script in `/extra`.
-This will mark all the Linux binaries as executable, as by default they're read/write.
+For Linux, after installing the required dependencies and setting up the environment variable as noted above, you should be good to go.

 ### macOS
 For macOS, a PKG installer is provided, which will automate the process of extracting the toolchain files and setting the `OO_PS4_TOOLCHAIN` environment variable in both bash and zsh shells.